VarshithPawarHR/VarshithPawarHR/README.md

 Gaming breaks?
 They're just "research" for better UI/UX, right? 🎮 At least that's what I tell myself when I'm diving into the gaming world.
 It's all about improving user experiences, after all! 😉

-## Committing to Code 📈

-I'm known for my frequent code commits.
-It's not that I can't commit to anything else, but when it comes to code, I'm all in! 🤷‍♂️

 ## Interests 🌟